 - one is to upgrade from the standard hotel rooms to the next

-category of rooms (and to first class on the train), and the
+category of rooms (where available), and the

 second upgrade is to upgrade, where available, up two categories

 To upgrade from standard to